"All of Me": Mining Users' Attributes from their Public Spotify Playlists: Statistical Analyses

-Regarding \feature{Age}, the years associated with songs and when users added them to their playlists play a pivotal role.
-Intriguingly, both of these factors exhibit a negative correlation with age, signifying that younger users gravitate towards more recent songs (\textit{Pearson r} $= -0.11$, $p\!<\!0.01$) and recently added tracks (\textit{Pearson r} $= -0.415$, $p\!<\!0.001$).
-Moreover, younger populations listen to the most popular artists ($p\!<\!0.01$) and songs ($p\!<\!0.001$) with a higher prevalence of explicit songs ($p\!<\!0.01$).
-Additionally, songs favored by younger individuals exhibit higher energy ($p\!<\!0.05$), speechiness ($p\!<\!0.05$), loudness ($p\!<\!0.001$), and tempo ($p\!<\!0.001$).
-Older individuals prefer alternative and local music, which contrasts with the preferences of younger listeners ($p\!<\!0.001$).
-Rap music garners favor among users aged 18-30 ($p\!<\!0.01$), while Anime music finds more resonance with the 13-24 age group ($p\!<\!0.001$).

-About \feature{Gender}, Males tend to have more artists in their playlist ($p\!<\!0.01$), longer ($p\!<\!0.001$) and less popular songs ($p\!<\!0.01$), with more explicit content ($p\!<\!0.01$).
-Their songs' energy and instrumentalness are higher ($p\!<\!0.001$), while their favorite genres are local ($p\!<\!0.05$), rap, hip-hop, and electric ($p\!<\!0.001$, Figure~\ref{fig:genres}).
+We delved into the distribution of \feature{Gender} for Genre features as an example to understand better these analyses (Figure~\ref{fig:genres}).
+The following p-values, calculated through ANOVA, indicate statistically significant differences.
+Males favorite genres are local ($p\!<\!0.05$), rap, hip-hop, and electric ($p\!<\!0.001$).
 Almost no male listen to K-pop ($p\!<\!0.001$).
-Females, instead, tend to favor the most followed artists ($p\!<\!0.001$) or popular songs ($p\!<\!0.01$).
-Their songs' speechiness is often lower ($p\!<\!0.001$), preferring pop and k-pop genres ($p\!<\!0.001$), while showing less interest in metal ($p\!<\!0.05$).
+Females, instead, tend to prefer pop and k-pop genres ($p\!<\!0.001$), while showing less interest in metal ($p\!<\!0.05$).
 Interestingly, non-binary individuals often exhibit preferences that fall between Males and Females, with a particular inclination toward alternative and indie genres ($p\!<\!0.001$).

-People across countries show several differences in their musical preferences.
-For instance, UK and US listen more to songs made by a single artist, while India, Germany, and Italy do the opposite ($p\!<\!0.001$).
-In particular, playlists of Indian users contain the highest number of artists ($p\!<\!0.01$) and the most followed ones.
-Interesting patterns appear in the most popular genres.
-Italy, Philippines, and India lean toward pop music ($p\!<\!0.001$), while Brazil, UK, and US elect rock ($p\!<\!0.01$).
-Local genres are the favorite in Italy and Germany ($p\!<\!0.001$).
-Curiously, K-pop is widespread in Canada, Australia, the Philippines, Brazil, and India, but almost entirely absent in European countries.

-\feature{Occupation} is influenced by songs' years and time they were added to playlists.
-Employees often listen to older songs and add more songs during the years ($p\!<\!0.001$ and $p\!<\!0.01$).
-Unemployed prefer popular ($p\!<\!0.01$), danceable ($p\!<\!0.01$), and less instrumental ($p\!<\!0.01$) songs.
-Unemployed prefer Anime songs ($p\!<\!0.001$), while alternative genres are the favorite of employees ($p\!<\!0.001$).
-All these features might reflect that people tend to have a job later in the years, thus showing similar trends to \feature{Age}.

-\feature{Relashionship} and \feature{Live Alone}, although similar ideally, present some differences.
-Single individuals have more recent playlist additions ($p\!<\!0.001$) and listen to more popular songs ($p\!<\!0.01$), similar to people living with others ($p\!<\!0.05$ and $p\!<\!0.05$).
-People in a relationship opt for songs with less energy ($p\!<\!0.01$) and speechiness ($p\!<\!0.01$), while those living alone favor higher valence songs ($p\!<\!0.05$).
-People in a relationship listen to more Indie music ($p\!<\!0.001$), and those living alone lean toward Local genres ($p\!<\!0.001$).